marc-sensenich/recipes/content/docs/dinner/slow-cooker-pot-roast.md

 - Layer potatoes and carrots over onion layer in slow cooker, pour beef broth evenly over top then season with salt and pepper.
 - Cover slow cooker and cook on low heat until roast and vegetables are tender, about 8 - 9 hours.
 - Remove roast and vegetables, shred roast (discard fat) and cut potatoes if desired.
 - If you'd like to thicken the broth and make a gravy, pour broth from slow cooker through a fine mesh strainer into a small saucepan**.
 Heat over medium-high heat.
-Whisk cornstarch - with 3 Tbsp beef broth then pour into saucepan.
+Whisk cornstarch into saucepan.
 Bring to a simmer, stirring constantly, let simmer 30 - 60 seconds.
+Once thickened, whisk in Gravy Master.

 ## Original Recipe